-As this latest issue of Winning Hoops reaches your desk, most programs — depending on state or level — are putting the most recent season to bed.
+At this time of the year, most programs — depending on state or level — are putting the most recent season to bed.
 Tournaments are coming to an end, and some coaches have already begun looking ahead to the offseason.

 Doesn’t that sound like the perfect time to compose a list?

 I’m sure some of you have read the goofy studies that claim by writing down your goals and tasks, you are much more likely to achieve and complete them.
 Part of it is our overwhelming desire to finish a job, but another part is having a plan.
 By putting your mission in ink, the road becomes clear.

 At these early stages in the offseason, as you reflect upon what took place over the last four months, a lot of different ideas will come to mind.
 Regardless of whether your season was a success, you will likely want to adjust, tinker, revise and overhaul certain aspects of your program.

 Before you take that first step, sit down with your staff and write.
 I know this sounds like some silly exercise straight out of a third-grade classroom, but at the foundation of every successful venture is a plan.
 And behind every plan was an individual or a group who began scribbling down ideas.